elahtrebor/doublepipe/README.md

 The program spawns a psuedo terminal and parses the input sent from the user looking for a "double pipe".
 If a double pipe is encountered the program splits the command at the double pipe and only sends the first command while saving the second command in a buffer.
-When the output of the first command is returned from the remote session, the program opens a pipe to send the returned output to the previously saved buffer command.
+When the output of the first command is returned from the remote session, the program opens a local pipe to send the returned output to the previously saved buffer command.

 In the example above the command "show tacacs||grep -i server", the parser splits the input into two parts: